NHSDigital/fdp-react-design-system/src/components/NavigationSplitView/README.md

 ## Features

 - Mobile: Single column list (or cards) with slide-in detail view
-- Tablet: Two-column (navigation + content) layout
+- Tablet: Two-column (navigation and content) layout
-- Desktop: Optional or automatic three-column layout (navigation + content + secondary) when `autoEnableThirdColumn` and a secondary renderer are present
+- Desktop: Optional or automatic three-column layout (navigation and content and secondary) when `autoEnableThirdColumn` and a secondary renderer are present
 - Accessible listbox semantics for navigation
 - Animations (optional) using GPU-friendly transforms (respects `prefers-reduced-motion`)
 - Design tokens for spacing, colours, typography